course-details-portlet

 • The students can reflect on, and discuss, ethical dilemmas related to psychological practice.

-• The students has an insight into how individuals’ rights concerning integrity, dignity and autonomy can be met in psychological practice
+• The students have an insight into how individuals’ rights concerning integrity, dignity and autonomy can be met in psychological practice

 Learning methods and activities